arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	}
 	````

-1. Add a new resource in the **resources** property you have just defined to create a database inside the SQL Server.
-The resource should look like the following:
+4. Add a new resource in the **resources** property you have just defined to create a database inside the SQL Server.
+The nested resource should look like the following:

 	<!-- mark:11-16 -->
 	````JavaScript